-Homemade DIY gardening projects have become very popular amongst home owners.
-A common misbelief is that you need to have a large yard or a generous garden to plant your own fruits, vegetables and herbs, but this project will dismantle that belief.
-In the following tutorial, you will see just how easy it is to enjoy fresh herbs that you can grow yourself, even if your “outdoors” is just a tiny patch of grass on the side of the house.
+Homemade DIY gardening projects have become very popular amongst homeowners.
+A common misbelief is that you need to have a large yard or a generous garden to plant your own fruits, vegetables, and herbs, but this project will dismantle that belief.
+In the following tutorial, you will see just how easy it is to enjoy fresh herbs that you can grow yourself in a garden tower, even if your “outdoors” is just a tiny patch of grass on the side of the house.

 Why You Need a Garden Tower

 Owning a herb tower is not only a healthy option for growing your own herbs, it’s also an aesthetically pleasing decoration for your garden.
 Since herbs come in many shapes and sizes and most of them have tasty aromas and scents, they will look good in anyone’s garden.
 The fact that planters are placed one on top of the other gives you the advantage of using just a tiny amount of space.
 This makes it an ideal project for people who have small yards, but are still passionate about gardening or cooking with only the freshest herbs.

 One of the main concerns that come to people’s minds when thinking about a vertical garden made of stacked pots is having it fall over and making a mess.
 Rest assured that this project is solid.
 All the plants will be fixed together with the help of a sturdy stake that goes all the way from the top planter down to 8 inches into the ground.
 That way, you can rest assured that no wind, storm, dog or child can knock them over.